Nakagin Capsule Tower: History

-The Metabolist movement was launched in 1960 by a group of architects, designers, and critics including Kurokawa, Kiyonori Kikutake, Masato Otaka, Fumihiko Maki, Noboru Kawazoe, Kenji Ekuan, and Kiyoshi Awazu, with the publication of Metabolism: the Proposals for New Urbanism at the World Design Conference in Tokyo.
-The group advocated for the development of megastructures which largely were not realized due to changes in the 1970s resulting from energy crises and environmental considerations.
+The Metabolist movement was launched in 1960 by a group of architects, designers, and critics including Kurokawa, Kiyonori Kikutake, Masato Otaka, Fumihiko Maki, Noboru Kawazoe, Kenji Ekuan, and Kiyoshi Awazu.
+Its opening salvo was the publication of Metabolism: the Proposals for New Urbanism at the World Design Conference in Tokyo.
+"The name, taken from the biological concept, came from an image of architecture and cities that shared the ability of living organisms to keep growing, reproducing, and transforming in response to their environments," notes a webpage for "Metabolism: The City of the Future," a 2011 exhibition at the Mori Art Museum in Tokyo.
+"Their ideas were magnificent and surprising, with concepts such as marine cities that spanned Tokyo Bay, and cities connected by highways in the sky where automobiles pass between clusters of high-rise buildings.
+Metabolism emerged at a time when Japan had recovered from the devastation of war and entered a period of rapid economic growth.
+People felt that creating ideal cities would be a way to build better communities."

+The group advocated for the development of megastructures, most of which were not realized due to societal changes in the 1970s resulting from energy crises and environmental considerations.

 Kurokawa began exploring modular capsule architecture with the design of the Takara Beautilion at Expo '70 in Osaka, which used a framework of steel tubes to support stainless steel-clad cubic capsules displaying beauty products from Takara Holdings.
 At the same exposition, Kurokawa also designed a capsule house, suspended from the space frame roof of the Symbol Zone.
 Impressed by the Beautilion, Torizo Watanabe retained Kurokawa to design a similar permanent building for his real estate company, Nakagin, to serve business owners and employees as a second home for occasional overnight stays in central Tokyo.